Work Registration Requirements

 CalFresh Work Rules Oral Script

-To comply with federal regulations, the state has provided a comprehensive oral script that includes CalFresh general work requirements, ABAWD work rules, and employment and training (E&T) information.
+To comply with federal regulations, the state has provided a comprehensive oral script that includes CalFresh general work requirements, ABAWD work rules, and employment and training information.

 The oral explanation must include the information detailed within the CF 886, including the names of all CalFresh household members subject to one or a combination of the CalFresh work rules and the specific work rules applicable to the individual.

-EWs should answer questions that arise during the oral explanation to ensure that the household member fully understands the work rules.
+SSBSs should answer questions that arise during the oral explanation to ensure that the household member fully understands the work rules.

-Federal and state regulations prohibit the use of pre-recorded content for oral scripts.
+Important: Federal and state regulations prohibit the use of pre-recorded content for oral scripts.

 When to use Oral Script